Rohaid-Bhatti/Expense-Tracking-App/README.md

 ## License

-This app is open-source and available under the [MIT License](LICENSE)
+This app is open-source and available under the [MIT License](LICENSE).